Refinance, Leasing & Loans100% Application Acceptance

 Proof of Alternative Income

 You may be assigned to work in the bookstore, or in another one of the campus facilities.
 You may be assigned to do office work for an administrator.
 No matter of the job you perform during your work-study time, you can use the money to make car payments, if you so choose.

 For example, if you are on SSI for disability, you can use the monthly SSI payments as an income source when you apply for the loan.
-If you receive alimony or payment for a law suit settlement, these funds can also be considered as income when you apply for a vehicle loan.
+If you receive alimony or payment for a lawsuit settlement, these funds can also be considered as income when you apply for a student car loan.

-Your First Investment
+Car Loans For Students – Your First Investment

 If you are late on payments, one or more of the credit reporting agencies is notified.
-Your credit rating suffers with each late or missed payment, and eventually, if payments are too far behind, the car can be repossessed.
+Your credit rating suffers from each late or missed payment, and eventually, if payments are too far behind, the car can be repossessed.

-Additionally, if you have a co-signer on the loan, late payments will also impact their credit rating.
+Additionally, if you have a co-signer on the student car loan, late payments will also impact their credit rating.
 Only sign for and accept the loan if you are sure that you can make the payments over time.